 I read a lot of book reviews and even more movie reviews.
-Setting aside the critiques that are not really reviews—attacks on personage or perspective—the resulting (real) reviews are insightful for the book or movie in question but also in better understanding their respective industries.
+Setting aside the critiques that are not really reviews—attacks on persons or perspective—the resulting (real) reviews are insightful for the book or movie in question but also in better understanding their respective industries.

-Though I’ve not carefully scrutinized this, I’ve noticed a difference between movie reviews and book reviews.
+I’ve noticed a difference between movie reviews and book reviews.
 In movie reviews it’s common for reviewers to address issues such as quality and budget.
 Phrases like “big budget” and “b-movie” or “hastily produced” and “carefully crafted” come to mind.
 Even saying “star-studded,” “foreign film,” or “cult classic” carry implications about quality and budget.

 Sometimes, the marketing of the movie makes its way into a review.
 Some movies have flopped, not because the movie was bad but because of its marketing.
 Movie reviewers note these things.